Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/Get-AzWebAppSSLBinding.md

 ### -Slot
 Specifies a Web App deployment slot.
-To get a deployment slot, use the Get-AzureRMWebAppSlot cmdlet.
+To get a deployment slot, use the Get-AzWebAppSlot cmdlet.

 ```yaml
 Type: System.String